Inotila/Alchemist-Tours/README.md

 I researched how to excute ceterain codes on stack overflow to set up my banner to be animated.
 Futhermore, I used discussions on layouts to guide me to bettering my layout. https://stackoverflow.com/

 All images used are the property of Inotila and are marked with a logo at the bottom right corner.

+## Credits

+Content -
+Text- Research by Inotila Nghaamwa from https://en.wikipedia.org/wiki/Namibia

+Images - All images used are the property of Inotila Nghaamwa and are marked with a logo at the bottom right corner.